tractorjuice/onlinewardleymaps/docs/_posts/2020-06-06-tips-tricks-creating-a-legend.md

 author: "OnlineWardleyMaps"
 ---

-## Pioneers, Settlers and Town Planners Example
+## Explorers, Villagers and Town Planners Example

 Notes are generic pieces of text that you can place anywhere on a map.
 They can be versatile and allow you to add more context.